StructureFold2/StructureFold2/README.md

 # StructureFold2 <img src='assets/sf2_logo.png' align='right' width='400px' />

 Please review the included manual, SF2_Manual.pdf, for information on using StructureFold2.
+If you use StructureFold2 in any of your reseach, please cite [_Tack et al._,2018](https://www.sciencedirect.com/science/article/pii/S1046202317303535)

 **Software Dependencies**
 + [Python 2.7.X](https://www.python.org/)